gravitational/teleport/rfd/0178-github-proxy.md

 #### RBAC on integration resources

-By default, private keys are not retrieved when listing or getting the integration type.
-A `--with-secrets` flag (for `tctl` commands) must be used to retrive the private keys.
+By default, private keys and client secret are not retrieved when listing or getting the integration type.
+A `--with-secrets` flag (for `tctl` commands) must be used to reveal the secrets.

-Besides admin users that can see the private keys, only Auth service is allowed to get the private keys.
+Besides admin users that can load secrets from integrations, only Auth service is allowed to get the secrets.

 ## Future work